-With the emergence of OLED as a TV technology, and its deep, involving black levels and vibrant colours, certain movies and TV shows have never looked so good in the home.
+With the rise of OLED as a TV technology, and its deep, involving black levels and vibrant colours, certain movies and TV shows have never looked so good in the home.

-Then add Philips' proprietary Ambilight tech to the mix, where the action on screen is extended through embedded lights around the edges of the television to create stunning vistas in your living room.
+Then add Philips TV's proprietary Ambilight tech to the mix, where the action on screen is extended through embedded lights around the edges of the television to create stunning vistas in your living room.

-If you throw in 4K and high dynamic range (HDR), which the amazing Philips 901F OLED TV supports, you end up with engrossing movie experiences even a cinema can't match.
+If you throw in 4K and high dynamic range (HDR), which the amazing Philips OLED+984 TV supports, you end up with engrossing movie experiences even a cinema can't match.

 Here then are 11 movies and TV shows that look stunning on an OLED TV with Ambilight.
 You'll never want to leave the house.